-Karina Ramos Sizzles In Sheer Lingerie That Leaves Little To The Imagination
+Karina Ramos Sizzles In Semi-Sheer Lingerie That Leaves Little To The Imagination

 For accessories, she went with a small pair of sparkly earrings.

-The update consisted of three photos that captured Karina facing the camera.
+The update consisted of three photos which captured Karina facing the camera.
 She posed in the corner of a room next to a window.

-In the first picture, Karina leaned one shoulder against the window while standing with on leg in front of the other.
-She looked off to one side with her lips slightly parted.
+In the first picture, Karina rested one shoulder against the window while standing with one leg in front of the other.
+She looked off to one side, with her lips slightly parted.
 The pose showed off her hourglass figure as well as her shapely hips and thighs.
-The glass caught her reflection, giving her online audience another view of her striking the flirty pose.
+The glass caught her reflection, giving her online audience another view of her striking and flirty look.

 Karina smiled at the lens in the second frame.
-She held one hand near her shoulder while showing off her ample chest and chiseled abs.
+She held one hand near her shoulder while highlighting her ample chest and chiseled abs.

 The final snap was similar to the second one.
 Karina gazed at the camera while holding both arms by her side.
 With one shoulder slightly raised and one leg forward, she accentuated her feminine curves.

-In the caption, she wrote that online retailer Fashion Nova was keeping her supplied with plenty of Valentine outfits.
+In the caption, she wrote that online retailer Fashion Nova was keeping her supplied with plenty of Valentine’s Day outfits.

-Most of the comments were written in Spanish, but a few of Karina’s English-speaking followers took some time to give the post some love.
+Most of the comments were written in Spanish, but a few of Karina’s English-speaking followers took some time to show the post some love.

 “You look so beautiful,” gushed one Instagram user.